BentonEdmondson/servitor/notes.md

 Document the reasoning for treating everything as JSON instead of JSON-LD.

+Convert all tabs to spaces and reconfigure VSCode to not use tabs for golang.

 ## Minimal HTTPS

 After learning HTTP it feels like HTTP1.0 and HTTP3 have good niches.
 HTTP1.0 is super simple, `Connection: close` by default, so it is delimited by TCP close (which is fine for JSON).
 It has no chunking, so that isn't a problem.
 One TCP connection per request.
 On the other hand, HTTP3 is a binary protocol.
 (Amazing to think that the entire Web has been run off of a text-based protocol.
 No wonder everything breaks all the time.)
 Also, HTTP3 itself seems relatively lightweight because it looks like lower-level stuff is in QUIC instead of jammed in the HTTP headers.